A guide to global SMS compliance laws

 Opt-in (and out): In most countries you can only send SMS messages to customers that have opted-in to receiving them.
 Beware that that the definition of ‘opt-in’ has matured and usually has to be explicit.
 Implied opt-in because a customer bought a product or service and forgot to uncheck a tick-box is no longer acceptable.
 In addition, you will in most cases need to include a free unsubscribe link to allow people to opt out of receiving SMS from you.

 Sender ID: A Sender ID refers to the name of the sender in the recipient’s inbox.
 In some markets, you can use alphanumeric senders, meaning that you can send SMS messages using your own brand name rather than a number your customers don’t recognize.
-However, this option is not available everywhere.
-In markets such as Brazil, Indonesia, Mexico and the Philippines, you have to pre-register your Sender ID due to rules that prevent duplication and fraud.
+However, this option is not available everywhere, and you might need to pre-register your Sender ID due to rules that prevent duplication and fraud.

 Message content: Most countries differentiate between transactional and marketing messages and apply different restrictions.
 A delivery notification or a weather alert would be classed as transactional, while any promotional or sales message would come under marketing.
 Even in regions where marketing messages are allowed, there are usually additional restrictions on content related to gambling, drugs and alcohol, adult-themed products, and both political and religious topics.

 Message length: It is commonly accepted that 160 characters is the limit for SMS messages, but this can be less in some countries.
-For example it is 157 in Brazil, and you may end up paying for two messages if you go slightly over 157 and truncation is applied.
-It is up to individual carriers in each country whether to support truncation.
+It is up to individual carriers in each country whether to support truncation (concatenated messages).
 Be warned that some carriers will only send the first 160 characters, with the rest being discarded.

 Sending time: In many countries, you are only allowed to message customers between certain hours, such as 8am and 8pm, and sometimes not at all on certain days, for example on Sundays in France.